• Home

 This is an overview of the instructions.
 For complete directions, just scroll down to the bottom!

-2. Slice the pickling cucumbers either into coins or spears.
+2. Slice the pickling cucumbers.

 Equipment